zackstout/Footprint-Extended/README.md

 - [x] Let user get to transition tool and save their data; display proper return-button and post to proper table in database.
 - [x] Only display fiscal savings if it's a positive number.
 - [x] Added a workaround (second input) for now.
 [Problem: Change gallons/day to input (and probably also kWh/ day).
 Seems to be a 2-way binding issue.
 Yeesh... a lot of research into angular is turning up nothing for fixing this.
 There must be an easy fix.]
-- [x] Added instructions for using Excel (the formatting is fine on Dad's and Kyle's computers).
+- [x] Added instructions for using Excel (the formatting looks fine on a few different machines I've checked).
 - [x] On Projects page, display project's country and type(s).
 - [x] Charts' legends now display names of countries and types.
 - [x] Cleaned up UI for Tracking tool on home (non-logged in) page.
+- [x] Added Bootstrap to make calculator page responsive -- odd that it retains its instruction to scroll user to next box on *second* time visiting the page after a refresh...

 ## Next Steps: